IgorCirne/Rotas-e-Cargas/README.md

 ## Programs

-This application currently has three functioning programs: Cargas and Routing
+This application currently has two functioning programs: Cargas and Routing

 Cargas is used to load vehicles with items, it maximizes value and is constrained by the maximum weight and volume of each truck.